Width Parameters for Minimum Flow Decomposition

 \subsection{Flow-width}

-While $\width{G}$ is always a lower bound to $\mfdsizen{G}{f}$ for flows $f>0$, we have the problem that minimum path covers might have to cover an edge $e$ at least $\mu$ times, while it is possible to define flows with $f(e) < \mu$ (see \Cref{fig:minimal-minimum} for an example).
-A more accurate lower bound to \mfdn is thus a minimum path cover that respects upper-bounds defined by flows.
+While $\width{G}$ is always a lower bound to $\mfdsizen{G}{f}$ for flows $f>0$, we have the problem that minimum path covers might have to cover an edge $e$ at least $\mu > f(e)$ times (see \Cref{fig:minimal-minimum} for an example).
+A more accurate lower bound to \mfdn is thus a minimum path cover that respects upper bounds defined by flows.